R4IDIO/rover/README.md

 Once you have installed the requirements, you must deploy the api using a web server.
 Personally, I chose to use the ASGI web server "uvicorn".
-Installation : `pip install uvicorn`
 Docs : https://www.uvicorn.org/

-Then, at the root of the project, just run the following command: `uvicorn api:app --reload`
+For this, at the root of the project, just run the following command: `uvicorn api:app --reload`
 *Note that the --reload flag should not be used in production*

 The server will then be deployed, and you can use the api.
 The default port is 8000.